-When called to help with disaster relief, crew member duties vary but may include project coordination, clearing and removing debris, distributing water, and helping with search and rescue efforts.
+Disaster relief work may include project coordination, clearing and removing debris, distributing water, and helping with search and rescue efforts.
 Members follow all rules of the park in which they are assigned, maintain a positive attitude and strive to provide quality service to the community.

-AmeriCorps members will serve as park interpreters at state parks across Virginia from April to August.
+AmeriCorps members will serve as park interpreters at state parks across Virginia from April to August 2017.
 Members will study interpretation techniques, learn about stewardship ethics and help park guests connect to natural and cultural resources.
 And members will follow AmeriCorps and Virginia State Park rules and regulations.

 Members will present information and programs to park guests and liaison with the community.
 They will communicate with park Friends groups and work with the parks volunteer coordinator to increase volunteerism in the park through improving and creating trails.